KoralK5/CompetitiveProgramming/README.md

 # Competitive Programming

-Welcome to my competitive programming repository!
-This repository contains my competitive programming journey all the way from Python to C++.
+My competitive programming journey all the way from Python to C++.

 ## Contents